lssol/TommyWebsite/README.md

 # Tsoooki

 A portfolio website written in Angular.
-YOu can visit the website at http://tsoooki.com/Gallery/branding
+You can visit the website at http://tsoooki.com/Gallery/branding

 ## How it works